wolberlab/OpenMMDL/docs/simulation_output.rst

    * - Name
      - Description
    * - Protein_name.pdb*
-     - Protein PDB File that served as the input for the MD Simulation.
+     - Protein PDB file that served as the input for the MD simulation.
    * - ligand_name.sdf*
-     - Ligand SDF File that served as the input for the MD Simulation.
+     - Ligand SDF file that served as the input for the MD simulation.

 Checkpoints
 ------------------------------